What is a cataract?

 What happens at the consultation?

-During the consultation, a thorough history will be taken and an eye examination will be performed.
+During the consultation with Mr Cannon, a thorough history will be taken and an eye examination will be performed.
 It is advised that you bring your recent optician’s report with your spectacle prescription to the consultation.
 The risks and benefits of the surgery will be explained and you’ll have time to ask any questions you may have.
 Further investigations e.g. biometry will be done.
 This helps to determine the power required of the new artificial lens, which will be inserted into the eye during the operation.

 What are The benefits of the surgery?

 The main benefit is to have improved clear vision – as occurs in around 97% of patients.
 Although the measurements taken during the biometry investigations to determine the power of the artificial lens will be as good as they can be – they are not always 100% accurate.
 Patients who use a contact lens may have to avoid using their lens for a period of time prior to having the biometry investigation, in order to improve accuracy of the biometry readings.
 The general aim is to improve distance vision for such activities as driving, walking and navigating safely in your environment; however your own particular visual requirements will be discussed during the consultation.

 In most patients, the risk of problems arising is relatively low.
 There is a risk of not getting the vision you wish for.
 The risk of a nasty infection, which may even result in blindness, is very low.
 Occasionally there is a risk of inflammation which may require intensive use of eye drops; other complications include retinal detachment, corneal swelling/decompensation, lack of integrity of the bag in which the new lens is inserted into, swelling of the macula and increased astigmatism.
 These risks will be discussed with you…

 What happens during the surgery?